Staff

 salig@alaskaconservation.org | (215) 260-1772

 Schuyler Alig has a strong foundation in Communication Design and Strategic Marketing.
 She earned a Bachelor of Applied Science Degree in Communication Design with a minor in International Marketing from Skidmore College.
-With a diverse skill set encompassing Photography, Graphic Design, and Web Design, Schuyler is driven to create compelling visual and digital experiences.
+With a diverse skill set encompassing Photography, Videography, Graphic Design, and Web Design, Schuyler is driven to create compelling visual and digital experiences.